To be an Au Pair in Italy, there are different visas and procedures, depending on your country of origin and the length of your stay:

 -

-The Au Pair in Italy should apply for a residence permit at the local migration office during the first 8 days after the arrival.
-This permit is called “permesso di soggiorno” and is only needed for stays longer than 90 days.
+The Au Pair in Italy should apply for a residence permit at the local migration office during the first 8 days after arrival.
+This permit is called “Permesso di Soggiorno” and is only needed for stays longer than 90 days.

 -